You Owe Money —

 When is a consumer proposal appropriate?

-Tip: To verify if a trustee is licensed by the OSB, search the Trustee Registry.
+Tip: To find a trustee, search the Trustee Registry.

 To find out if a consumer proposal (or a different option) is the right choice for you, set up a meeting with a trustee to discuss your personal circumstances.